cjbackman/cjbackman.com/content/on/migrating-a-promotions-engine.md

 Therefore, we chose to carry out the migration using [the parallel change](https://martinfowler.com/bliki/ParallelChange.html) pattern, i.e., in three phases: _expand_, _migrate_, and _contract_.
 In the first phase, the expansion, we designed and implemented the v2 interfaces for our consumers.
 Running v1 and v2 in parallel laid the foundation for the migration phase, as all consumers could migrate while the integration team worked on building out the Promotions API and integrating Talon.One.

-When the consumers were running on the new versions and Talon.One was integrated, the rollout of markets could begin.
+When the consumers were running on the new versions and Talon.One was integrated, and the rollout of markets could begin.
 We started with small markets, and doing them one by one, before incrementally adding complexity and doing markets in bulk.
-Finally, we deleted old endpoints, removed access to the old promotion engine, cleaned up some configuration, and decommissioned the old promotion engine.
+Finally, we deleted old endpoints, removed access to the old promotion engine, cleaned up some configurations, and decommissioned the old promotion engine.

 A high-level roadmap can be seen in the picture below.